stackhpc/ansible-role-libvirt-host/README.md

 system emulators, e.g.  `x86`.
 The default value is `['x86']` if `libvirt_host_require_vt` is `false`, otherwise the default value is an empty list.
+`libvirt_vm_enable_efi_support`: Whether to enable EFI support.
+This defaults to false as extra packages need to be installed.

 Dependencies
 ------------